Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ## Prerequisites

 ### Python environment (Miniforge)
-You will need tp set up an environment for your Python distribution.
-We recommend to use Miniforge.
+You will need to set up an environment for your Python distribution.
+We recommend you use Miniforge.

 Go to the [download link](https://conda-forge.org/download/) and follow the instructions for your platform.
 You may need to look at the instructions on their [GitHub repository](https://github.com/conda-forge/miniforge).